Tesco Bank

-Tesco Bank is a British retail bank which was formed in July 1997 (as Tesco Personal Finance), and which has been wholly owned by Tesco plc since 2008.
-The bank was formed as part of a 50:50 joint venture between The Royal Bank of Scotland and Tesco, the largest supermarket in the United Kingdom.
+Tesco Bank is a British retail banking brand operating as a trading name of Barclays.
+It was launched in July 1997 as part of a 50:50 joint venture between The Royal Bank of Scotland and Tesco, the largest supermarket in the United Kingdom, employing 2,800 people.

-Tesco later acquired Royal Bank of Scotland shareholding, which resulted in the bank becoming a wholly owned subsidiary, and now operates under its own banking licence under the Financial Services Compensation Scheme.
-The bank offers a range of insurance, credit cards, loans, savings, mortgages and travel products.
-Tesco Bank also launched a current account in June 2014, but has since stopped accepting new current account applications, and all existing current accounts were closed in November 2021.
+Tesco later acquired Royal Bank of Scotland shareholding, which resulted in the bank becoming a wholly owned subsidiary operating under its own banking license under the Financial Services Compensation Scheme.
+Barclays currently offers a range of credit cards, loans, and savings using the Tesco Bank brand.
+The bank previously offered mortgages, current accounts, insurance and travel money products.

-A unique selling point of Tesco's banking products is that the bank is able to leverage its large customer base to cross-sell financial services products, as customers can accumulate Tesco Clubcard points when they purchase finance products.
-Tesco Bank came third in the British Bank Awards (2016), with an average customer satisfaction of 87.8%.
+Tesco Bank customers can accumulate Tesco Clubcard points when they purchase finance products.

 History

-Prior to the formation of Tesco Personal Finance plc, Tesco had a banking joint venture with NatWest, which ended in February 1997.
-TPF was formed in July 1997, following the successful launch of Sainsbury's Bank by its main competitor, Sainsbury's.
+Prior to the formation of Tesco Personal Finance, Tesco had a banking joint venture with NatWest, which ended in February 1997.
+TPF was launched in July 1997, following the successful launch of Sainsbury's Bank by its main competitor, Sainsbury's.
 The bank was launched as a joint venture with the Royal Bank of Scotland, which processed all its financial transactions.

 Subsidiary companies of the Royal Bank, such as Direct Line, UKI and Lombard Direct helped Tesco Personal Finance provide insurance products.
 In July 2008, Tesco announced that they were buying out the Royal Bank of Scotland's 50% stake in the company for £950 million, and the transaction was completed later that year.
 In October 2009, Tesco Personal Finance was renamed Tesco Bank.

+In February 2024, Barclays announced the acquisition of the bank's credit cards, loans and savings operations for £700 million, with Tesco retaining its insurance, ATMs, travel money and gift card operations.
+The transfer of business was approved by the High Court on 17 October 2024 and took legal effect on 1 November 2024, with Barclays trading using the Tesco Bank brand and the operations retained by Tesco Personal Finance using separate brands.

 Services

-Tesco Bank provides a range of personal accounts, including credit cards, loans, savings accounts, insurance and foreign currency exchange.
+Tesco Bank provides a range of personal accounts, including credit cards, loans, and savings accounts.
 Mortgages were added in August 2012, after briefly offering products provided by First Active in November 2004.
 The bank confirmed in December 2013 that it planned to launch a current account, and the first account was launched on 10 June 2014.
 Tesco Bank launched its first mobile app in 2014, supporting its core transactional products (Current and Savings accounts as well as Credit cards).
 In subsequent years it launched a number of innovative features including “balance peek” in 2015 and was the first bank in the world to deploy an app for Apple Watch at its launch in 2015.

 Tesco Bank sold its mortgage portfolio to Lloyds Banking Group in September 2019, and in February 2020, the bank also decided to stop offering current accounts to new customers.
 On 26 July 2021, Tesco Bank announced it will be closing all current accounts held by its customers, citing "limited activity".